The Los Angeles-based design duo meticulously develops each of their products, fostering a unique blend of beauty and sustainability.

 For the fourth iteration of fashion designer Raf Simons’s collaboration with Kvadrat, things have taken a decidedly whimsical turn.

 The plug-in craze of the experimental architectural groups of the 1960s spawned mostly paper fantasies.
-In Slovenia, one scheme was actually realized.
+In Slovenia, one scheme—by the architect Sasa Machtig—was actually realized.

 These five emerging studios are reshaping the hospitality industry in the United States.

 Daylight isn’t the first urban-planning consideration, but it is among the most important.
 This pioneer in solar design has worked for half a century to spread the message.

 With ties to building and academia, the New York firm is forging a new kind of architectural practice.

 With many celebrated New York projects under its belt, the lighting, furniture, and interior design studio Workstead sets its sights on the South.

 Architect Huy Bui wants to introduce plant life into the city's most unexpected corners.